Polio vaccine: After 1990

 Polio was eliminated in the Americas by 1994.
 The disease was officially eliminated in 36 Western Pacific countries, including China and Australia, in 2000.
 Europe was declared polio-free in 2002.
 Since January 2011, no cases of the disease have been reported in India, hence in February 2012, the country was taken off the WHO list of polio-endemic countries.
 In March 2014, India was declared a polio-free country.

 Although poliovirus transmission has been interrupted in much of the world, transmission of wild poliovirus does continue and creates an ongoing risk for the importation of wild poliovirus into previously polio-free regions.
 If importations of poliovirus occur, outbreaks of poliomyelitis may develop, especially in areas with low vaccination coverage and poor sanitation.
 As a result, high levels of vaccination coverage must be maintained.
 In November 2013, the WHO announced a polio outbreak in Syria.
 In response, the Armenian government put out a notice asking Syrian Armenians under age 15 to get the polio vaccine.
 As of 2014, polio virus had spread to 10 countries, mainly in Africa, Asia, and the Middle East, with Pakistan, Syria, and Cameroon advising vaccinations to outbound travellers.

-Polio vaccination programs have been resisted by some people in Pakistan, Afghanistan, and Nigeria - the three countries as of 2017 with remaining polio cases.
-Almost all Muslim religious and political leaders have endorsed the vaccine, but a fringe minority believes that the vaccines are secretly being used for sterilization of Muslims.
-The fact that the CIA organized a fake vaccination program in 2011 to help find Osama Bin Laden is an additional cause of distrust.
+Polio vaccination programs have been resisted by some people in Pakistan and Afghanistan – the two countries with remaining wild polio cases as of 2020.
+Almost all Muslim religious and political leaders have endorsed the vaccine, but a fringe minority believes that the vaccines are secretly being used for the sterilisation of Muslims.
+The fact that the CIA organized a fake vaccination program in 2011 to help find Osama bin Laden is an additional cause of distrust.
 In 2015, the WHO announced a deal with the Taliban to encourage them to distribute the vaccine in areas they control.
 However, the Pakistani Taliban was not supportive.
 On 11 September 2016, two unidentified gunmen associated with the Pakistani Taliban, Jamaat-ul-Ahrar, shot Zakaullah Khan, a doctor who was administering polio vaccines in Pakistan.
 The leader of the Jamaat-ul-Ahrar claimed responsibility for the shooting and stated that the group would continue this type of attack.
 Such resistance to and skepticism of vaccinations has consequently slowed down the polio eradication process within the two remaining endemic countries.